arrowtype/HOI-test/README.md

 ![Three non-linear interpolation tests](videos/nli-test-A-B-C.gif)

-A later addition has added the second & third tests with Cubic NLI, to show how Cubic interpolation is possible, but somewhat harder to achieve.
+A later addition has added tests with Cubic NLI to show how Cubic interpolation is possible, but somewhat harder to achieve, and an example using standard (linear) interpolation to show its limitations.

-## Background
+## Additional Background

+### Interpolation

 Variable fonts use *interpolation* to create intermediate results from two or more sources.
 [RoboFont defines interpolation](https://robofont.com/documentation/how-tos/interpolation-introduction/) in a helpful way: